 - 4.1.1 Any person who operates a Private Hire service (who is also not a Hackney Carriage proprietor who permits Hackney Carriages to be used for Private Hire) must apply to the Authority for a Private Hire Operator's Licence.
 An Operator's Licence shall be issued for a maximum of 5 years.
 Applications can be obtained via the Council website or from our licensing services at licensing@chelmsford.gov.uk and any material but inconsequential changes to the licence are permitted during the duration of the licence. - 4.1.2 A Private Hire Vehicle licensed by this Authority shall only be dispatched to a customer by a Private Hire Operator who holds an Operator's licence issued by this Authority.
 Such a licence permits the operator to make provision for the invitation or acceptance of bookings for a Private Hire Vehicle.
 A Private Hire Operator shall ensure that every Private Hire Vehicle is driven by a person who holds a Private Hire Driver's licence issued by this Authority. - 4.1.3 Applications for Operator's licences shall be made on the prescribed form, together with the appropriate fee.
 The Authority will decide whether the applicant is a 'fit and proper person' to hold an Operator's Licence based on the information provided in support of the application. - 4.1.4 Where the Operator is a limited company, all Directors and partners must be considered individually as being fit and proper to hold an operator's licence.
 Once a licence has been issued, the Operator must notify the Council in writing of any change in partnership, directorship, ownership, management or control of the business within 5 working days of that change taking place. - 4.1.5 A licence cannot be transferred to another individual/company at any time.
 A new Private Hire Operator application will be required - 4.1.6 Before an application for a Private Hire Operator's licence is granted, the applicant shall produce evidence that they have appropriate public liability insurance.
-The minimum value of the cover provided by the insurance must be £5 million. - 4.2.
-Fit and Proper Person (Operator) - 4.2.1 Immigration Status - 4.2.1.1 Where relevant, licences will not be issued to applicants or will be removed from existing licence holders, by reason of their immigration status if: - The person requires leave to enter or remain in the UK and has not been granted it: or - The person's leave to enter or remain in the UK; - Is or becomes invalid: - Has ceased to have effect (whether by reason of curtailment, revocation, cancellation, passage of time, or otherwise); or - Is subject to a condition preventing the person from doing work of that kind.
+The minimum value of the cover provided by the insurance must be £5 million. - 4.1.7 Directors and partners must register with HM Revenue and customs and provide the licensing authority with a tax check code as proof (This is an absolute legal requirement and the licensing authority are unable to grant a licence without this information).
+Requirement criteria can be found on our website application pages.